Zingle/rest-api-documentation/error_codes.md

 3408 | Label cannot be deleted.
 It is currently being used by an automation |
 3500 | Automation not found |
 3501 | Invalid automation status specified |
-3600 | Message not found |
+3502 | You lack the privileges to manage automations 3503 | Workflow display name is required and can not be empty 3504 | Workflow triggers must be specified and must be an array 3505 | Workflow actions must be specified and must be an array 3506 | Workflow conditions must be specified and must be an array 3507 | Workflow timeout minutes is required
+3508 | Workflow timeout actions must be specified and must be an array 3509 | Workflow trigger properties must be specified 3510 | Workflow action properties must be specified 3511 | A label specified in a trigger was not found for this service 3512 | A custom field specified in a trigger was not found for this service 3513 | A label specified in an action was not found for this service 3514 | A custom field specified in an action was not found for this service 3600 | Message not found |
 3601 | Message 'read at' date invalid.
 Valid dates must be in UNIX timestamp format | 3602 | Sending a message requires a body or attachments to be specified |